 To note, if you switch Caliper or calculator, the results you get may change.

 Easiest to use

 For both smart scales and fitness calipers, the results will remain an estimation.
 Our advice regardless of the method used, would be to consistently do it first thing in the morning before eating, to remove as much variable as possible.
 The measurements you find may not represent the exact truth, but they will still inform you of an increase or decrease of you body fat% over time.

 Dual energy X-Ray absorptiometry:

-This technique boils down to a radiography to determine your body composition.
-A single X-Ray source is used to estimate your bone to lean mass to fat mass ratio.
-This involves more than a simple observation, analysis is done by a software yet to be refined.
+Also known as DEXA scan, This technique boils down to a radiography to determine your body composition.
+A single X-Ray source is used to estimate your bone density to lean mass to fat mass ratio.
 There are some leading technologies on the market but it is obviously not there for a home use.

 Nuclear magnetic resonance (NMR):